 No. As a new league in an area that has not had roller derby before, we currently have open enrollment and will train people to skate.
 Since the mission of Southshire Roller Derby is to improve the well being of people in the area through training, we intend to always provide some level of beginner (know in derby terms as Fresh Meat) training, but possibly not always have open enrollment for membership.

 But only women get to play, right?

 No. At Southshire Roller Derby we are training men and women for competition.
 While women’s roller derby is more prevalent in the media and there are more leagues and teams for women, there are a growing number of men playing derby around the world.
-The closest competing team is the Capital District Trauma Authority in Albany, NY, but there is also Vermont Men’s Roller Derby which practices in the northern part of the state.

 We train men and women together.
 One of the great sayings in roller derby is that there is a role for anyone, no matter their shape or size.
 As we train skaters to the point of forming teams and competing, except for exhibition bouts and some scrimmages, men and women generally compete separately.
 Some times our teams will hold separate practices.

 While both men and women may compete and train for competition, both men and women may also train to be on-skates officials.
 Our training staff has hundreds of bouts of experience in on and off skates officiating.
 For those who want to train for amazing skate skills and want the challenge of the game without all the hitting, officiating is a great path that still challenges your body and mind.
 Officials are some times have to avoid or collide with skaters so there’s always a risk of some contact, but no one intentionally sternum blocks an official.

 Are there other time commitments outside of practice and bouts?